Men Accountable for Sexual Exploitation

 - MASE is an equivalent to other “John Schools”/demand reduction programs across the country.
 MASE is not intended to be a diversion program to escape criminal charges/convictions.

-- The total cost to attend MASE is $750 (payable by money order only) and proceeds will fund victim services for survivors of sexual violence and exploitation served at CMSAC.
+- As of October 1st, 2020, the total cost to attend MASE is $800 (payable by money order only) and proceeds will fund victim services for survivors of sexual violence and exploitation served at CMSAC.

 “This program was an eye-opener.” -MASE participant

 “You never hear about what really happens… the abuse etc. I was impacted by how the women feel about their side of the story it’s horrible.” -MASE participant

 “Everything talked about was very helpful.
 My eyes were opened to many things about our culture and how I fit into it.
 I was very interested in the story of our rape culture.
 Now that I understand how I was apart of it and moving forward how I can change it! … I want to change that by changing minds of people I know.” -MASE participant